davidmalcolm/2017-cauldron-talk/source/index.rst

 Status:

+  * work-in-progress

+    * examples in the above slides work, but...

+    * ...much of testsuite fails, and:

+    * ...doesn't yet bootstrap

 Possible solution: embedding location_t in tcc_constant?
 ========================================================

+* I have a patch to do this.

-But what about shared constants?
+* ...but what about shared constants?

 Possible solution: extrinsic locations ("tloc")